 If something is missing from your property, which may not be noticeable on a quick walkthrough, you must disclose this.
 If there are damages that you are aware of but that may not be visible to your buyer, you must also disclose this information as well.

 While you may consider holding back information you’re aware of, which may not be legally required in your state, it’s wise to disclose all relevant information in order to fend off any possibility of future court proceedings.
 In other words, you need to disclose EVERYTHING – which may end up lowering your asking price.
-If you’d rather forgo some of the issues associated with this disclosure process, it’s best to sell your house directly to FastPath Home Buyers.
+If you’d rather forgo some of the issues associated with this disclosure process, it’s best to sell your house in Minneapolis directly to FastPath Home Buyers.
 We accept houses “as is”!
 Learn more about how we can help you by sending us a message or giving us a call at (612) 351-2384 today!